 Grilled duck with Potato Dumplings, Christmas Asian Duck Dish

-As I am a big fan of Asian flavours, I decided to give this traditional German dish a twist and a makeover, an Asian makeover to be exact!
+As I am a big fan of Asian flavours, I decided to give this traditional German dish a twist and a makeover, an Asian makeover to be exact.
 It is my dream to create authentic Peking duck in my kitchen with the limited utensils I have and it would not be an easy journey as it would take days.

 This recipe is also a short cut version of the authentic Peking duck and if you like, it can be served as it is.
 I had fun creating this recipe and thought that it would be a great compromise for Asian families who enjoy Christmas dishes but are not familiar with the western flavours.
-You need to give it a try.
+You need to give this a try.

 Steps to Prepare